 Starting now, you can begin a brand new journey toward a more positive path for yourself – one that’s filled with growth, well being, acceptance, and empowerment.

 Welcome to Circle of Wellness!
 My name is Lonnell Lewis.
-As a Licensed Clinical Social Worker, I have acquired a plethora of knowledge that has provided me the tools to serve individuals with various mental illnesses and co-occurring disorders.
-At Circle of Wellness, we serve adults, teens, children, families, and couples.
+I have acquired a plethora of knowledge that has provided me the tools to serve individuals with various mental illnesses and co-occurring disorders.
 My goal as a therapist is to help people get through the lousy times, not by removing the garbage, but by walking with them so they can see it is survivable.
 Sometimes people just need to get through the tough times; they do not need to change.
 Often just having someone there to talk through things and reflect on their situation reminds them that they are not alone.
-It’s an incredible privilege to be able to hear someone’s life story-often about how their experiences have caused them pain, but more importantly how they have developed resiliency and ways to live with pain.

 Circle of Wellness is an organization whose mission is to provide quality services that focus on integrating six dimensions of wellness.

 • Social Wellness- Relationships, respect, community interaction.
 This dimension considers how we relate to others.
-How we connect, communicate and get along with the people, that surround us.
+How we connect, communicate, and get along with the people, that surround us.
 Social wellness is closely connected to emotional wellness.
 You need one to achieve the other.
 It is difficult to achieve emotional wellness if your social wellness is lacking.
 And vice versa.

-• Environmental Wellness (Occupational/Academic)- This dimension involves finding fulfillment in your job and knowing its value.
+• Occupational Wellness- This dimension involves finding fulfillment in your job and knowing its value.
 It is also the ability to establish a balance between work, school, and leisure time.
 Occupational wellness is achieved when a person uses his/her skills effectively in a paid or unpaid setting to contribute to the community while experiencing personal fulfillment and satisfaction.

 • Intellectual Wellness- Critical thinking, creativity, curiosity.
 This dimension considers the desire to be a lifelong learner.
 It’s the ability to be open to new experiences and ideas to continue growing.